 CCYSA Youth Camp at CCSC

 Youth camp began in 2002, when a few parent-members decided to host a three day flying camp for their own children.
-The club’s board approved the camp and club members came forward to support it.
+Club members volunteer their time to support it.
+Preference goes to children and grandchildren of members, but registration to open to all youth with a passion for flying.

 SOME VIDEO HIGHLIGHTS OF THE 2014 YOUTH CAMP